shsagir/play-area-sync/docs/company-collaboration.md

 Let's say a project phase has ended, so that an App Collaborator does not need have access any more.
 Who can can fire whom:

-* An Owner can remove Admins and App collaboratores
+* An Owner can remove Admins and App collaborators
 * An Admin can remove App collaborators
 * An App Collaborator can remove nobody
 * No one can remove an Owner